dsurujon/vf_wgs/README.md

 #### VF_RS04475
 Annotated CDS on the RefSeq assembly is frameshifted and has internal stops.
 There is a 1bp deletion at 940,694 that is present in 1561, 1563 and 1563A (3/4 strains with the noted phenotype).
+- Does this correct the frameshift i.e. gain of function??

 #### tRNA-Arg intergenic region
 This region on the reference genome is very repetitive, with multiple copies of the tRNA gene in tandem.
 There are mutations and new junctions around VF_T0020 - VF_T0025 across all samples.
 This might just be a challenging region to sequence with Illumina due to the repeats.
+The mutation unique to the WT group (Del 3bp @ 583747-583751) is only present on 2 strains (1561TB, 1563D).

 #### chiP
 Of the above mutations/loci, the chiP porin mutations seem to have something interesting going on.
 There's 2 genotypes, one with many mutations (including V344V @ 2123019, T338T), and another with a single C->T mutation (L306L @ 2123133).
 All mutations are at the C term end of the chiP CDS.